 Build business capability maps from a spreadsheet, arrange them visually, rate maturity, link to strategic initiatives, and export editable PowerPoint slides — all in a browser, in minutes.

-Open Capability Modeler → ↓ See how it worksMap how strategies create demand for objectives, programs, projects, systems, and technologies.
+Open Portfolio → ↓ See how it worksMap how strategies create demand for objectives, programs, projects, systems, and technologies.
 Instantly see what lacks strategic alignment — and export a slide that tells the whole story.

 Open BDN → ↓ See how it worksScore your EA function across 12 practice domains.
 Get a prioritized 90-day action plan, track progress as you improve, and compare assessments over time to measure growth.